coldnebo/dcs-si-exporter/README.md

 ## Current Status

-Open Beta
+Open Beta  0.9.5

-All the required features to support simAPI are available in the supported maps and aircraft.
+All the required features to support simAPI are now available in all maps and aircraft.

+A generic aircraft implementation allows radios and transponders to be set virtually by the SI client without requiring mode3, or VHF radios (Spit, Corsair, etc) but also allows ANY aircraft or helicopter in DCS to work with SI out of the box without having to support it specifically.

+Supported aircraft allow frequency, transponder (mode3) and ident from within the cockpit.
+I've refactored the aircraft modules to be easy to implement if people want to chip in for aircraft I don't have.
+Many thanks to the SRS project!

 Please give feedback and issues in [Discussions](https://github.com/coldnebo/dcs-si-exporter/discussions) first to give us a chance to provide answers for common problems.
 Bugs will be split off and tracked in [Issues](https://github.com/coldnebo/dcs-si-exporter/issues).
 Please read the current features and limitations before